alien-as/lib-i18n/README.md

 Desire to flush a group?
 Write `group.clear()`.

-### Facilities
+## Facilities

-i18n is more about string mapping, but extra functionality is found.
+i18n is all about mapping, though extra functionality is found.

-You can add fallback languages by calling `group.fallback(g)`.
+- You can add fallback languages by calling `group.fallback(g)`.

 To-add: